 Stockport Road, Cheadle, Cheshire SK8

-A good example of an urban 1930s church designed in a traditional Italian Romanesque style.
-The distinctive exterior is simple but well- detailed and the lofty interior retains its historic spatial character and some original furnishings, but not those of the sanctuary.
+A good example of an urban 1930s church designed in Italian Romanesque style.
+The distinctive exterior is simple but well-detailed and the lofty interior retains its historic spatial character and some original furnishings, but not those of the sanctuary.

 The church is designed in a crisp north Italian Romanesque style with an arcaded loggia serving as a west porch.
 The church is orientated with the entrance front facing the road to the south and the sanctuary to the north; for this description these will be referred to respectively as the liturgical west and east ends.
 The building is faced in stretcher red Buckley brick, with a tiled roof with deep eaves on brackets.
 The west entrance is up steps (now ramped), with a three-bay west loggia on stone columns with a semi-circular brick arcade; the central panelled doors have a moulded stone architrave with a circular window over.
 The north and south elevations of the nave have five tall round-arched recessed windows with steel frames, plain glazing and hopper ventilation.
 The sanctuary is apsidal, lit by three lancets.
 A single-storey part-glazed link connects the narthex to the modern hall.